alagus04/alagus04/README.md

 ### <div align="center">I'm Alagappan, an undergraduate freshman at UCLA studying Computational and Systems Biology!</div>

 - 🔭 I’m currently working on USWAP, a start-up based out of UCLA to create a marketplace for college students!

+- 🔭 I’m currently working for UCLA Health as a Software Developer in the Software Development Unit R&D Division.

-- 🌱 I’m currently learning Machine Learning and Cloud!
+- 🌱 I’m currently learning Machine Learning, Cloud, and Generative AI

 - ⚡ Fun fact: My name rhymes!